SunnySuite/Sunny.jl/joss/paper.md

 There are a number of existing codes that can calculate
 $\mathcal{S}(\mathbf{q},\omega)$ using linear spin wave theory (LSWT), some of which have served as inspiration to the Sunny project [@rotter:2004;
-@SpinWaveGenie; @petit:2016; weber:2016; @li:2024].
+@SpinWaveGenie; @petit:2016; @weber:2016; @li:2024].
 The symmetry analysis tools
 of SpinW in particular have served as a model [@toth:2015].
 There are also codes that perform classical spin simulations using Landau-Lifshitz (LL) dynamics [@muller:2019; @evans:2014; @uppasd:2024].
 Sunny is unique in offering both approaches and generalizing them through a formalism based on SU(_N_) coherent states [@muniz:2014; @zhang_batista:2021].
-Sunny additionally permits completely general single-ion anisotropies and coupling of multipolar moments; provides an efficient implementation of long-range dipole-dipole interactions; automates the application of a number of quantum renormalizations [@dahlbom:2023]; and offers iterative solvers for efficient LSWT on large magnetic cells [@lane:2024].
+Sunny additionally permits completely general single-ion anisotropies and coupling of multipolar moments, provides an efficient implementation of long-range dipole-dipole interactions, automates the application of a number of quantum renormalizations [@dahlbom:2025], and offers iterative solvers for efficient LSWT on large magnetic cells [@lane:2024].

 The value of collecting all these tools together in a modern, easy-to-use